sketchbuch/wir-bitten-um-entschuldigung/README.md

 The train was nearly on time, but again a threat was made to stop at Magdeburg if people kept smoking in the toilets.

-This issue occured earlier in the year too, on this exact train.
-The conductor, who was full of Christmas cheer, said if it happens again he will call the Police, and the Fire Brigade at Magdeburg and it will be a 2 hour delay and no one would get home.
+This issue occured earlier in the year too, on this exact same train.
+The conductor, who was full of Christmas cheer, said if it happens again he will call the Police and the Fire Brigade at Magdeburg and it will mean a 2 hour delay and no one would get home.

 This was Christmas Eve, the conductor would make Charles Dickens proud.
 Bah, Humbug!

 Just like on the previous occassion there was no evidence of any smoking, just shoddy old trains which probably have defective smoke detectors.
 Or the conductor just likes demonstrating his power and enjoys scaring the old people travelling on the train.

-Eventually made it Leipzig about 5 minutes lat due to stopping to let other trains past.
+Eventually made it Leipzig about 5 minutes late due to stopping to let other trains pass.

 ### 18th of December - Idiot decides to drive across the railway tracks